 - Trilateral Flash Cycle and Wet Steam Cycle for improving the efficiency and reducing the cost of power recovery from low grade heat sources.

-- Holding a Royal Academy Chair in Positive Displacement Technology between 1995 and 2000.
+- Holding a Royal Academy Chair in Positive Displacement Compressor Technology between 1995 and 2000.

-- Introduction of the Howden Chair in Engineering Design and Compressor Technology in 2008.
+- Howden Chair in Engineering Design and Compressor Technology from 2008 until 2020.

-- Supporting Electratherm, Reno, Nevada, USA since 2005 in their development and marketing of screw driven Organic Rankine Cycle (ORC) systems for waste heat utilisation.
+- Supporting Electratherm, Reno, Nevada, USA 2005-2015 in their development and marketing of screw driven Organic Rankine Cycle (ORC) systems for waste heat utilisation.

 - Establishing Heliex Power Limited in 2009, as a spin out company from City, University of London for use of steam driven screw expanders for waste heat utilisation.

-- Establishing postgraduate courses in Mechanical Engineering at City, University of London, providing a Master of Science education to more than 300 young engineers in screw machine technology through the unique theory and laboratory courses.
+- Postgraduate and industrial courses in Mechanical Engineering at City, University of London, providing a Master of Science education to more than 300 young engineers in screw machine technology through the unique theory and laboratory courses.

 - PhD students have been supervised by centre members, leading to their successful doctoral grades in area of Thermodynamics, Fluid Mechanics, Computational Fluid Dynamics, Metrology and Tribology in positive displacement technology.